-Indicator Benchmark Target Number of Marin residents trained in GetReady, CERT, Pending 2.5% of county population trained by 2025 and 3% and Voluntary Disaster trained by 2030.
-Service Workers. trained by 2000.
-Number of county employees trained as disaster service workers to federal standards as documented by County Human Resources.
-Pending 100% of County emergency first responders, Emergency Operations Center staff, and other County employees with designated disaster response roles by 2025 and maintain indefinitely.
-100% of trained employees to repeat at least one disaster response training class once every two years.
-Regularly updated climate change modeling information and mapping.
-Triannual review and revisions, if needed, to the County's climate change modeling projections and hazard mapping.
-Number of retrofitted or 25% of identified at-risk relocated County buildings County-owned structures and and critical facilities. critical facilities retrofitted or relocated by 2030, and 50% retrofitted or relocated by 2050.
-Number of retrofitted or 25% of identified at-risk relocated miles of County County-maintained road miles roads. retrofitted or relocated by 2040, and 50% retrofitted or relocated by 2050.
+Indicator Benchmark Target

+Number of Marin residents Pending 2.5% of county population

+trained in GetReady, CERT, trained by 2025 and 3%

+and Voluntary Disaster trained by 2030.

+Service Workers.

+Number of county employees Pending 100% of County emergency

+trained as disaster service first responders, Emergency

+workers to federal standards Operations Center staff, and

+as documented by County other County employees with

+Human Resources. designated disaster response

+roles by 2025 and maintain

+indefinitely.
+100% of trained

+employees to repeat at least

+one disaster response training

+class once every two years.

+Regularly updated climate Triannual review and

+change modeling information revisions, if needed, to the

+and mapping.
+County's climate change

+modeling projections and

+hazard mapping.

+Number of retrofitted or 25% of identified at-risk

+relocated County buildings County-owned structures and

+and critical facilities. critical facilities retrofitted or

+relocated by $2030$ , and $50\%$

+retrofitted or relocated by

+2050.

+Number of retrofitted or 25% of identified at-risk

+relocated miles of County County-maintained road miles

+roads. retrofitted or relocated by

+2040, and 50% retrofitted or

+relocated by 2050.